gpiantoni/xelo2/docs/tutorials/xelo2gui.md

 The panels `Channels` and `Electrodes` will be discussed below.
 On the right-hand side, the `Parameters` panel shows all the fields for each level (from subject to recording).

+The name used in `Parameter` column is not identical to the name of the fields in the python API, see [advanced](../advanced.md#parameters)

 ## Navigation